mvilain/open-vpn/README.md

 Each instance is running a nano-sized instance a single region.
 The file `gcp-vars.tf` contains the default values for the *pre-existing* gcp DNS domain to which these instances will be added and the default region, if not passed to the terraform module.

-**NOTE:** gcloud commands don't work from behind a mullvad VPN but are OK behind a Torguard VPN.
+**NOTE:** gcloud commands don't work from behind a Mullvad VPN but are OK behind a Torguard VPN.